DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         </li>
     </ul>
     <p>
-        To support drag-and-drop, you’ll need to implement the relevant
+        To support drag-and-drop, you'll need to implement the relevant
         <code>
             NSCollectionViewDelegate
         </code>